x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ### 2. Set up your email server to relay mail to the Internet via Microsoft 365 or Office 365

 Next, you must prepare your email server to send mail to Microsoft 365 or Office 365.
-This enables mail flow from your email servers to the Internet via Microsoft 365 or Office 365.
+This configuration of the email server enables mail flow from your email servers to the Internet via Microsoft 365 or Office 365.

 If your on-premises email environment is Microsoft Exchange, you create a Send connector that uses smart host routing to send messages to Microsoft 365 or Office 365.
 For more information, see [Create a Send connector to route outbound email through a smart host](https://docs.microsoft.com/exchange/mail-flow/connectors/outbound-smart-host-routing).